Find Affordable College Courses

 White Bear Lake, MN

 Our 2023 rankings named Century College the best value school in the United States for film, video and photographic arts students working on their undergraduate certificate.
-Located in the suburb of White Bear Lake, Century College is a public college with a medium-sized student population.
+Located in the suburb of White Bear Lake, Century College is a public college with a moderately-sized student population.

-On top of its placing in our value ranking, Century College also did well on our Best Film, Video & Photographic Arts Undergraduate Certificate Schools list.
-It’s in the top 10% of all schools reviewed in this analysis.
+In addition to its great value ranking, Century College is in the top 10% of all schools on our Best Film, Video & Photographic Arts Undergraduate Certificate Schools list.

 The excellent undergraduate certificate programs at Scottsdale Community College helped the school earn the #2 place on this year’s ranking of the best value film, video and photographic arts schools in the United States.
-Scottsdale Community College is a medium-sized public school located in the rural area of Scottsdale.
+Scottsdale Community College is a moderately-sized public school located in the rural area of Scottsdale.

-Scottsdale Community College excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Film, Video & Photographic Arts Undergraduate Certificate Schools list.
+Scottsdale Community College also claimed a spot on our Best Film, Video & Photographic Arts Undergraduate Certificate Schools list.
+It’s in the top 10% of all schools in this category.

 Full Film, Video & Photographic Arts at Scottsdale Community College Report